mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Lists all provisioning artifacts associated with the specified product.
+    Lists all provisioning artifacts (also known as versions) for the specified product.